 - Mayor’s Holiday Celebration – November 30th, 2019, from 6-8pm.
-This year’s event is extra special, because it marks the 100th anniversary of this holiday tradition!
-Attendees will enjoy music, fireworks, family fun and a special guest appearance: Santa Claus.
-The celebration takes place in Hermann Square at City Hall, and is free to the public.
-However, if you’d like, you can bring a new, unwrapped toy to donate to spread the holiday cheer to those who are less fortunate.
+This year’s event is extra special because it marks the 100th anniversary of this holiday tradition!
+Attendees will enjoy music, fireworks, family fun, and a special guest appearance: Santa Claus.
+The celebration takes place in Hermann Square at City Hall and is accessible to the public.
+However, if you’d like, you can bring a new, unwrapped toy to donate to spread the holiday cheer to less fortunate people.

 - Christmas Boat Parade – December 14th, 2019 starting at 6 pm.
 You don’t need a boat to experience this unique holiday happening.
-As a matter of fact, more than 100,000 people enjoy the parade from land.
+More than 100,000 people enjoy the parade from land.
 Featuring 60 brightly decorated power and sailboats, the route begins at the Clear Lake channel and continues into the South Shore Harbour Marina.
-These festive boats then make their way to the Nassau Bay Lagoon and end up in Galveston Bay.
+These festive boats reach the Nassau Bay Lagoon and end up in Galveston Bay.

 - Uptown Holiday Lighting – November 28th, 2019, at 4 pm.
 The 32nd Annual Uptown Holiday Lighting will be bigger and better than ever in 2019.
-This year’s lighting will include 300 new, 20 foot tall trees.
-The decorated trees are located on Post Oak Boulevard from the West Loop and all the way to Richmond Avenue.
-Event attendees will be treated to festive music, holiday treats and holiday characters, including jolly old Saint Nick!
-After the trees have been lit, there will be a fireworks show to close out the night.
-This event is completely free for you and your family to attend.
+This year’s lighting will include 300 new, 20-foot-tall trees.
+The decorated trees are located on Post Oak Boulevard from the West Loop and Richmond Avenue.
+Event attendees will be treated to festive music, holiday treats, and characters, including jolly old Saint Nick!
+After the trees have been lit, a fireworks show will close out the night.
+This event is entirely free for you and your family to attend.

 While these events are fun one-time celebrations, there are plenty of other opportunities to get in the holiday spirit in and around Houston.